dan-s-mueller/aerospace_chatbot/docs/source/help/deployments.rst

 A key feature of this tool is returning source documentation when the LLM provides an answer.
 This improves trust, enables verification, and allows users to read the original source material.

 To explore the functionality of this tool, a list of questions based on the content in the papers indexed using `Ragas synthetic testset generation <https://docs.ragas.io/en/latest/getstarted/testset_generation.html>`__ was generated and is shown below.
-See :doc:`eval` for details.
+See :doc:`evaluation` for details.

 .. dropdown:: Aerospace Mechanism Example Questions